Best-Practice Prescribing and Drug Diversion Training for West Virginia Nurses (3 Hours)

 Proper Medication Disposal

-In West Virginia, statewide “take back” events have been promoted and scheduled regularly at more than 100 sites throughout the state to accept expired, unused, and unwanted medication.
-This program raises awareness about the proper disposal of prescription medication and, in 2011, resulted in the safe disposal of more than 3,178 pounds of unwanted prescription drugs in West Virginia alone (U.S. Attorney’s Office, 2011).
+As of October 2016, more than 6.4 million pounds of prescription drugs were collected through “take-back” initiatives across the country (ONDCP, 2016).
+In West Virginia, statewide take-back events have been promoted and scheduled regularly at sites in every county throughout the state to accept expired, unused, and unwanted medication.
+This program raises awareness about the proper disposal of prescription medication (GACSA, 2016b).

 Legal and Regulatory Oversight

-All controlled substances have some level of abuse potential and are regulated by the U.S. Controlled Substance Act (CSA).
+All controlled substances have some level of abuse potential and are regulated by the U.S. Controlled Substance Act.
 They are classified into categories based on their medical use and their abuse potential.
-The Food and Drug Administration (FDA) supports revisions for drug labeling, stricter drug classifications, and the development of abuse deterrent formulas.
-The FDA also requires a REMS to manage known or potential serious risks associated with long-acting and extended-release opioids (see above).
+The FDA supports revisions for drug labeling, stricter drug classifications, and the development of abuse deterrent formulas.
+The FDA also requires an REMS to manage known or potential serious risks associated with long-acting and extended-release opioids (see above).

 States provide oversight by passing legislation aimed at reducing prescription drug abuse and diversion while safeguarding legitimate access to pain medication.
 State legislation may include laws that: